SheplX/Fully-Integrated-Pipeline/README.md

     - `Kubectl` - To be able to deploy inside my cluster, it will be a good idea to use a container to handle this thing.
 I see it as a good solution if you can't connect with your cluster by Jenkins.
     - `Docker` - For building & push the application image, we will need a Docker-cli connected with the docker demon.
 I tried to build the image from scratch to make sure that I use a lightweight agent.

 - The stages consist of 7 stages, with a post-action for each stage to tell Slack if this stage is passed or failed.
-I tried to be very precise with each stage for making troubleshooting easier if a stage failed, by this way we can watch everything just from Slack. and finally, a post-action that tells if the build success or failure and the time used during the pipeline process.
+I tried to be very precise with each stage for making troubleshooting easier if a stage failed, by this way, we can watch everything just from Slack. and finally, a post-action that tells if the build success or failure and the time used during the pipeline process.

     - `Stage 1` - just to send a notification to Slack to tell that there is a new build started with a description of the job like the job name, number, description, and a button that lets u directly open the job page if you want to check it.